Orbifold Stability and Miyaoka-Yau Inequality for minimal pairs: Preliminaries on orbifold sheaves, Chern classes and stability

-which show respectively that $Y$ is indeed lc but not klt and that $(Y,C')$ is not lc.
-Moreover, the singularity $(Y,0)$, called simple elliptic, is not a quotient singularity, cf \cite[Thm.
-3.6]{Kollar97} (this is also a consequence of the fact that quotient singularities are $\mathbb Q$-factorial \cite[Lem.
-5.16]{KM} hence klt, as the covering map would be quasi-étale and thus crepant). \end{exem}
+which shows that $Y$ is indeed lc but not klt and that $(Y,C')$ is not lc.
+(We also note that the singularity $(Y,0)$, called simple elliptic, is not ---as expected--- a finite quotient singularity, cf.~\cite[Thm.
+3.6]{Kollar97}.) \end{example}

-The next example, in the similar vein as above, shows that if one does not require $D$ to have standard coefficients, then the ramified covers will in general \emph{not} be klt; an obstruction to much of the theory that will be developed in Subsection~\ref{subsect:OrbiChern}, cf also Proposition~\ref{prop:LcReduced}.
+The next example, in a similar vein as above, shows that if one does not require $D$ to have standard coefficients, then the ramified covers will in general \emph{not} be klt; an obstruction to much of the theory that will be developed in Subsection~\ref{subsect:OrbiChern}, cf also Proposition~\ref{prop:LcReduced}.